Where do I send submissions?

 We seek submissions on political and social issues in Australia and the world — writing that is witty not whingeing, independent not ideological, brave not bland.
 There’s never been more news available to Australian readers — but too much is being left out.

 We publish breaking news and stories which provide background and context to current affairs.
-We don’t reproduce material that is available in other outlets or that has already appeared on New Matilda.
-We do publish commentary pieces but in an online environment which already offers Australian readers plenty of opinion-driven writing, we are keen to focus on journalism.
+We don’t reproduce material that is available on other sites.
+We do publish commentary pieces.
 Stories which feature original research, fresh thinking, new ideas and sharp arguments are most likely to catch our attention and that of our readers.